ArthropodAssault/Shining-Crystal-1.0/README.md

 # Shining-Crystal-1.0 Changelog

 All boss teams are updated, often with more challenging pokemon with stronger movesets.
-More opponent pokemon now hold items.

 There are modifications to the trainer and wild level curves.
 These are especially prominent in the postgame.